etingof/talks/devconf-outreachy/source/index.rst

 ..
 Things to talk about ^ (rpioso)

-  We went through Outreachy internship and we think has been mutually beneficial and useful.
+  We went through Outreachy internship and believe it has been mutually beneficial and useful.

-  If you are new to the field and you are willing to get on-board a respectful open source project...
+  If you are new to the field and intrigued by getting on board a respectful open source project...

-  If you are part of the community and would like to expand it, attract new people and helping hands to code...
+  If you are part of the community and would like to expand it by attracting new people and helping hands to code...

-  If you coming from the industry and seeking some reality check for your products or specifications...
+  If you are coming from the industry and seeking a reality check for your products or specifications...

   Apply for the next Outreachy round as an intern or as a mentor!